- Atrium - Requests and Use

 - The faculty member, graduate teaching assistant, or staff member responsible for the class will be in the instruction room during the entire reservation period.

-- Room access is provided by staff from the main floor Library Services Desk or Lower Level Service desk at the time of the event.
-Please stop by one of these locations a few minutes before the start of the session.
+- Room access is provided by staff from the main floor Library Services Desk at the time of the event.
+Please stop by a few minutes before the start of the event.

-The Library reserves the right to cancel or reschedule a class session due to Library need.
+The Library reserves the right to cancel or reschedule a reservation due to Library need.

 The Appalachian State University Library provides full Internet access in order to support the scholarly activities of Appalachian’s faculty, students, and staff.
 While controversial and inaccurate material may be obtained on the Internet, the University Library does not monitor patrons’ use of information resources, nor is the Library responsible for censoring access or protecting individuals from controversial or offensive material.